 Still, James acknowledged that Raymond James holding company was going to have two regulators assigned to it.
 The federal government “didn’t do well last time, so they are making an effort.
 I give them credit for that, but it will be tough to get used to,” he said.

-While James was very supportive of TARP, he equated recent regulatory programs with the Tampa Bay Rays’ poor performance in the early games of their American League playoff series against the Texas Rangers.
+While James was very supportive of the TARP, or troubled asset program set up by the federal government, he equated recent regulatory programs with the Tampa Bay Rays' poor performance in the early games of their American League playoff series against the Texas Rangers.
 “I fear collateral damage from overly aggressive regulations by regulators and politicians that don’t understand how things work and the origin of the problems,” he explained.